Who We Are

 Jack Lai (CTO)

 Jack is the chief technology officer of Yohocare.
 He oversees and works on the technical side including application development, database and backend infrastructure.
-Jack is an aerospace engineer at NASA Ames Research Center.
-His work involves research and software development for air traffic management and high-fidelity simulations in the Aviation Systems Division.
-Prior to joining NASA and Yohocare, Jack worked as a software engineer for University of California, Santa Cruz and Atypon Systems.
+Prior to joining Yohocare, Jack developed search engines for publishing clients running with multiple search and broker servers.
+He has knowledge on how document indexing and classification work in a large and scalable environment.
 He received a Bachelor of Engineering, Computer Engineering, at Hong Kong University of Science and Technology.

 Meet our Consultants